Share with Care: Understanding the Insurance Risks of the Sharing Economy

 • Car sharing programs (like ZipCar) generally include insurance costs in the fee.
 However, if the car is involved in a collision or is stolen, the renter may be billed for a specific dollar amount that is stated in the membership agreement.
 For an additional cost, customers can purchase a “waiver" to avoid paying the accident fee.

 • Many car sharing programs limit coverage for young drivers to the minimum state-required amount of liability.
 Renters under the age of 21 should read the insurance coverage carefully.
-If it's not adequate to their needs, they can consider whether their parents' auto insurance would cover them for the difference or purchase their own non-owner liability policy.
+If it's not adequate for their needs, they can consider whether their parents' auto insurance would cover them for the difference or purchase their own non-owner liability policy.

 How can I protect myself as an on-demand delivery driver?